inspiredlabs/cwb/README.md

 This doc is a response to _"Improving digital presence"_, and aims to bring clarity to _"agreed outcomes"_, through clear deliverables.

-The project has a _"fundraising-focus"_ contained within a: _"website platform/infrastructure [...] fit for purpose"_.
-The goal will be to orient the organisation towards `sustainment` and long-term fundraising.
+The project has a _"fundraising-focus"_.
+Contained within an actionable: _"website platform/infrastructure [...] fit for purpose"_, to orient the organisation towards `sustainment`, and long-term fundraising.

 ### Deliverables

-- Information Architecture to influence people using consistent terminology.
+- IA to influence consistent terminology for writing _"emotive case studies"_.
 - Define a niche `target audience`, and their appropriate channels of contact.
 - `memes` to communicate effectively about how people experience our work.
-- Help `visitors` esp. our `target audience` take action via the website.
+- Help `visitors` take action appropriately via the website.

 ### Challenges